 Infantry is the backbone of most armies, a bone that if broken leaves us vulnerable.
 A simple way to ponderate whether an infantry unit will lose in melee against another is to compare their costs: expensive units beat cheap ones.
 When the price of units doesn't differ much, another factors come into play; exploiting them is often key to winning battles against other players.

 Beyond the obvious, there are some more details to keep in mind to use infantry well:

 - Units have different masses depending on their armor and training, but this isn't very important when fighting other infantry.
 Instead, the mass becomes more relevant against horsemen, elephants, chariots, (monsters)...
 The more massive a unit is, the better it will stand the charge, and less damage will suffer.

 - There are two types of damage, basic damage and penetration damage.
 Penetration damage ignores enemy's armor.
 It's that simple.
-Choose well your weapons depending on your enemy.
+Choose your weapons depending on your enemy.
 If you face heavily armored enemies, grab the axe.
-If you face stoned naked Celts, a sword will suit you better.
+If you face naked euphoric Celts, a sword will suit you better.